 J-1 Exchange Visitors

 Changing global health conditions and the reactions of various governments thereto have resulted in travel restrictions (e.g., closure of borders) that make it difficult, if not impossible, for exchange visitors from such countries to repatriate in a timely manner at the end of their exchange programs.
 J-1 scholars who are unable to return home at the end of their exchange program, should contact firstname.lastname@example.org for guidance.
 The U.S. Department of State is continuing to closely monitor the COVID-19 pandemic and its effect on the Exchange Visitor Program.
-The Division of Global Engagement is receiving updates directly from the U.S. Department of State and will continue to keep our J-1 scholars informed.
+The Division of Global Engagement is receiving updates directly from the U.S. Department of State and will continue to keep our J-1 students and scholars informed.

 Frequently Asked Questions (FAQs)

 Continuing Students and New Students inside of the U.S.